ahmedsam007/NanoJet/Tools/INSTALL_EXTENSION_UPDATE.md

 If you still encounter issues:
 - Check the browser console (F12) for any error messages
-- Make sure the IDMMac app is running
+- Make sure the NanoJet app is running
 - Verify the extension is enabled in your browser's extension page